 For Financed Purchases

 When a mortgage is involved, the calculation changes slightly.
-You’ll need to account for the down payment, loan amount, and annual mortgage payments.
+You’ll need to account for the down payment, loan amount, and annual payments of the investment.

 Example: